dariusz-wozniak/List-of-Testing-Tools-and-Frameworks-for-.NET/README.md

 | [ErrorUnit](http://errorunit.com/) | Debug C# application by automatically creating C# Unit Tests in Visual Studio that recreate the situation leading up to the error
 | [ExpressionToCode](https://github.com/EamonNerbonne/ExpressionToCode) | Generates valid, readable C# from an Expression Tree
 | [KREM](https://github.com/Bitvis/krem) | Automation and test framework.
 Integration, regression, spec testing.
 Well suitable for embedded.
 Written in Python, but support external scripts, etc.
+| [Microsoft.Testing.Platform](https://learn.microsoft.com/en-us/dotnet/core/testing/unit-testing-platform-intro) | Microsoft.Testing.Platform is a lightweight and portable alternative to VSTest for running tests in all contexts, including continuous integration (CI) pipelines, CLI, Visual Studio Test Explorer, and VS Code Text Explorer.
+The Microsoft.Testing.Platform is embedded directly in your test projects, and there's no other app dependencies, such as vstest.console or dotnet test needed to run your tests.
 | [NBi](http://www.nbi.io/) | Framework to test Business Intelligence
 | [NScenario](https://github.com/cezarypiatek/NScenario) | Library for annotating steps of test case scenarios
 | [Quality Gate One Studio](http://web.archive.org/web/20180906043816/http://www.qgonestudio.com/site/) | Combinatorial and Model-Based Testing, *Discontinued*